 Filtering and monitoring systems are used to keep pupils safe when using St George's IT system.
+We use Classroom.
+Cloud to support our identification of breaches to Filtering and Monitoring.

 Filtering systems: block access to harmful sites and content.